eikouji/real-time-clock/README.md

 # This app uses #
 HTML CSS JavaScript

-# Image by #
+# Background Image by #
 Yours truly!
-An digital painting I did in ProCreate with an iPad 7.
+This is a digital painting I did in ProCreate with an iPad 7.
 For this project I used an image compressor site to condense the image to a smaller file.

 # Screencap of working app #